aharita/engineer-to-leader/docs/manager-to-director/module-3/index.md

 **Your code compiles to Money.**

 Engineers think resources are infinite.
 You know the truth.
 You have a budget.
 It is finite.
+It is shrinking.
+And Finance is watching.
 You are playing a strategy game called "Resource Allocation."
 You can buy people (Headcount) or you can buy tools (Vendors).
 You usually can't afford both.
+Choose wisely, because Finance remembers every dollar.

 If you don't know your burn rate, you aren't a Director; you're just a glorified team lead with a credit card.